Cyrus Griffin: Personal life

-Griffin married Christina Stewart (1751-1807), oldest daughter of John Stewart, the sixth Earl of Traquair (1699–1779), in 1770.
+Griffin married Christina Stewart, oldest daughter of John Stewart, the sixth Earl of Traquair, in 1770.
 They married with some subterfuge because of her father's objections, since her family was Catholic and Griffin Protestant.
-They had at least a daughter Mary, who married her cousin Thomas Griffin, son of Dr. Corbin Griffin of Yorktown and a member of the Virginia House of Delegates as well as U.S. Congress.
+They had at least one child, a daughter Mary, who married her cousin Thomas Griffin, son of Dr. Corbin Griffin of Yorktown and a member of the Virginia House of Delegates as well as U.S. Congress.

 Death and legacy

-Griffin suffered from various illnesses late in his life, and a letter he wrote from a Newport, Rhode Island health resort about his diminished appetite and swollen limbs to his relative Dr. Samuel Stuart Griffin survives.
+Griffin suffered from various illnesses late in his life, and a letter he wrote from a Newport, Rhode Island, health resort about his diminished appetite and swollen limbs to his relative Dr. Samuel Stuart Griffin survives.
 He returned to Virginia and died on December 14, 1810 at Yorktown, in York County, probably at the home of his daughter or of Dr. Griffin as referenced in that letter.
 However, a state historical marker commemorating his legislative and judicial career is further north along the coast in Richmond County near Belle Isle State Park, which includes two historic houses, one constructed by a descendant.